 Learn how search and video can help you win travelers' I-want-to-get-away moments.

 Travelers don't merely turn to the web to get ideas or inspiration for a trip; they're also relying on it to get their trip right.
-YouTube is playing a larger role in time-to-make-a-plan moments, as more travelers go there for "travel hacks"—from ingenious luggage-packing techniques to tips for staying healthy on the flight over.
+YouTube is playing a larger role in time-to-make-a-plan moments, as more travelers go there looking for travel hacks from ingenious luggage-packing techniques to tips for staying healthy on the flight over.

 Travel hack videos offer tips and advice for every stage of planning—from booking to packing.